mbourgey/EBI_cancer_workshop_SNV/solutions/_trim3.md

-It looks better, and there is no longer any adapters.
+It looks better, and most of adapters have been removed.

-On the SRR there is a big A bias towards the 3' end of reads